duanestorey/hifi-amp-pcbs/pcbs/spdif/readme.md

 ## SPDIF transceiver

 This board provides decoding for up to 5 SPDIF/TOSLINK digital audio connections.
 It allows has two I2S inputs (one for the microprocessor, and one from the analog ADC board) which can be routed to the output.
+It also has on digital SDPIF output for future use/expansion.

 ### Version History